Medicare Names First 10 Drugs for Price Negotiation

 For the first time, Medicare has the right to negotiate prescription drug prices to help lower healthcare costs for tens of millions of Americans.

-The Biden-Harris Administration announced the first 10 prescription drugs selected for Medicare price negotiation as part of the Inflation Reduction Act (IRA).
+The Biden-Harris Administration announced the first 10 prescription drugs selected for Medicare price negotiation as part of the Inflation Reduction Act (IRA) back in 2023.

 This is just the latest step in President Biden's efforts to lower prescription drug prices through the IRA.
 The first benefits took effect in January 2023, when insulin was capped at $35 per month, saving around 1.5 million Medicare enrollees over $760 million.
 (You can learn all the ways the Inflation Reduction Act could save you money here.)